wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/infinity.md

 ## Harmony with infinity

 In the Raëlian philosophy, as elaborated in their second canonical book "Extraterrestrials Took Me To Their Planet" (1976), a specific guidance is provided on how to perceive and assess situations.
-This guidance is expressed through the "Four Levels of Consideration":
+This guidance is expressed through the [Four Levels of Consideration]({{< relref "wiki/encyclopedia/four-levels-of-consideration.md" >}}):

 > In every situation, we must always consider things in regard to four levels:
 >